 \subsection{Groups with a cycle as a nerve}

-In this section we give an example to the definitions from the previous section, which is also important in the further course in this paper.
+In this section we give an example that illustrates the definitions from the previous section and is important later in this paper.

-Let $C$ be a $n$-cycle for $n\geq4$. $C$ is a flag simplicial complex, which is the nerve of the right-angled Coxeter group $W_C$.
-We argue that the Davis complex $\Sigma_C$ is homeomorphic to a tiling of the interior $\intr D^2$ of the disk $D^2$, such that each vertex is of degree $n$, with points in the boundary $\partial D^2$ corresponding to the ends at infinity of geodesic rays in $\Sigma_C$ (see Proposition \ref{f:brzegcyklu})
+Let $C$ be an $n$-cycle for $n\geq4$.
+Then $C$ is a flag simplicial complex, and therefore it is the nerve of the right-angled Coxeter group $W_C$.
+We argue that the Davis complex $\Sigma_C$ is homeomorphic to a tiling of the interior $\intr D^2$ of the disk $D^2$, such that each vertex is of degree $n$, with points in the boundary $\partial D^2$ corresponding to the points in the boundary $\bdcatz{\Sigma_C}$ (see Proposition \ref{f:brzegcyklu})

-We analyse the geodesic rays starting in the vertex $e\in\Sigma_C$.
+We analyse the geodesic rays based at the vertex $e\in\Sigma_C$.
 By Proposition \ref{f:brzegpodkpl}, for each 2-cube of the complex $\Sigma_C$, the metric induced from $\Sigma_C$ is the standard Euclidean metric.
-In particular the geodesic rays are chains of segments with each segment contained in a 2-cube and geodesic rays starting at $e$ go radially to the boundary of the union of the 2-cubes that contain $e$.
+In particular, the geodesic rays are chains of segments with each segment contained in a 2-cube and geodesic rays starting at $e$ go radially to the boundary of the union of the 2-cubes that contain $e$.
 By shadow characterisation of bifurcations of geodesics, \cite[Lemma 2d.1]{DavJan91}, a geodesic can be extended if and only if the angle between it and its continuation is at least $2\pi$ in both possible measuring directions.
-In particular, a geodesic ending in an interior of a 1-cell can be extended in a unique way and a geodesic ending in a vertex can be extended in directions spanning an angle $(n-4)\pi$, in particular we have a bifurcation iff $n\geq5$.
+In particular, a geodesic ending in the interior of a 1-cell can be extended in a unique way, and a geodesic ending at a vertex can be extended in directions spanning an angle $(n-4)\pi$, in particular, we have a bifurcation iff $n\geq5$.
 See Figure \ref{fig:brzegcyklu}.
-Now we proceed to the description of the inverse system $(S_R,\pi_r^R)$, that is present in the definition of the boundary $\bd{W_C}$.
-Each geodesic can be extended to a geodesic ray and the geodesic rays (starting in the vertex $e$) cover the whole complex $\Sigma_C$.
+Now we proceed to the description of the inverse system $(S_R,\pi_r^R)$, that appears in the definition of the boundary $\bd{W_C}$.
+Each geodesic can be extended to a geodesic ray and the geodesic rays (based at the vertex $e$) cover the whole complex $\Sigma_C$.
 Furthermore, looking at the local behaviour of the geodesics, the spaces $\{S_R:R>0\}$ correspond to concentrically embedded copies of the circle $S^1$ and the projections $\pi_r^R$ are monotonic (i.e. preimage of each point is connected).
-This way we can view the complex $\Sigma_C$ as an inverse system, which can be placed on a plane, and, furthermore, we have the following fact.
+Thus we can view the complex $\Sigma_C$ as an inverse system, which can be ``placed'' on a plane, and, furthermore, we have the following fact.